 For example, McNICHOLS® Metals Service Centers have dust collection systems that work in conjunction with our Fiberglass Grating saws.
 Typically, a protective hood will cover the saw to prevent too much dust from dispersing.
 Then, a channel along the length of the blades gathers the dust as the saw creates it.
 This channel is connected to a collection system where debris is suctioned away through a series of ducts, then deposited in a receptacle for discarding later.

-What Equipment and Supplies Are Needed to Cut Fiberglass?
+What Equipment and Supplies Are Needed when Cutting Fiberglass?

 Beyond a dust mitigation system, the Fiberglass fabrication process requires additional supplies.